tracynguyen01/ai-job-retrieval-dashboard/README.md

-# 🚀 AI Job Retrieval & Optimization Dashboard
+# 🚀 AI Job Retrieval & Optimization

 An interactive dashboard that compares search and optimization algorithms (BFS, A*, Genetic Algorithm) for retrieving high-quality AI-related job postings from large-scale datasets.